-We believe that our Synthetic Biotic platform has potential to address both metabolic and immune-mediated diseases, including cancer and we are evaluating these medicines at different sites of action via different routes of administration, either orally or via injection.
-While we have designed and created a number of bacterial strains that could potentially be used therapeutically in a range of diseases, our initial focus has been on metabolic diseases that could potentially be treated following oral delivery of a living medicine to the gut.
-This includes metabolic diseases, which include rare genetic diseases as well as metabolic diseases caused by organ dysfunction.
-When delivered orally, Synthetic Biotic medicines are designed to act from the gut to compensate for a dysfunctional metabolic pathway that results in the toxic accumulation of a metabolite with the intended consequence of reducing the systemic levels of the metabolite.
-We believe that success in our lead programs in rare metabolic diseases will enable us to demonstrate the potential of our oral Synthetic Biotic medicines to address metabolic dysfunction while bringing meaningful change to the lives of patients suffering from these debilitating conditions.
+While we believe that our Synthetic Biotic platform has potential to address a broad range of diseases, our initial internal pipeline focus is on rare metabolic diseases.
+We will consider leveraging partnerships to advance programs for other diseases including oncology and inflammatory disorders.
+Our most advanced programs target rare metabolic diseases that could potentially be treated by oral delivery of Synthetic Biotic medicines.
+These includes conditions caused by a genetic mutation characterized by a dysfunctional metabolic pathway including PKU and maple syrup urine disease (MSUD), as well as acquired metabolic diseases caused by organ dysfunction, such as enteric hyperoxaluria.
+When delivered orally, Synthetic Biotic medicines are designed to function in the gut to consume a disease-causing toxic metabolite with the intended consequence of reducing its systemic levels.
+We believe that success in our metabolic disease programs will enable us to demonstrate the potential of our Synthetic Biotic medicines while bringing meaningful change to the lives of patients suffering from these debilitating conditions.

-SYNB1618, our lead program, is an oral therapy intended for the treatment of phenylketonuria (PKU), a rare metabolic disease in which the amino acid phenylalanine (Phe) accumulates in the body as a result of genetic defects.
+Our most advanced product candidate for the treatment of metabolic dysfunction is SYNB1618, an oral therapy intended for the treatment of PKU, a rare metabolic disease in which Phe accumulates in the body as a result of genetic defects.
 Elevated levels of Phe are toxic to the brain and can lead to neurological dysfunction.
 SYNB1618 is designed to function in the gut of patients to reduce excess Phe, with the goal of lowering levels in the blood and other tissues.
-SYNB1618 has received both Fast Track designation and orphan drug designation for PKU from the FDA.
-We initiated a Phase 1 / 2a clinical trial of a liquid formulation of SYNB1618 in April 2018 and announced top-line data from this study in September 2018 that demonstrated that SYNB1618 was safe and well-tolerated and achieved proof-of-mechanism in healthy volunteers.
-On July 15, 2019, we announced positive top-line clinical data from patient cohorts of the Phase 1/2a study of the liquid formulation of SYNB1618 indicating that a statistically significant increase in biomarkers of SYNB1618 activity was observed in SYNB1618-treated subjects but not in those treated with placebo.
-We have initiated a bridging study in healthy volunteers to evaluate the activity and dosing of a solid oral formulation of SYNB1618 for use in subsequent studies and for potential commercial use.
-With supporting data from the bridging study, Synlogic expects to advance SYNB1618 into an efficacy study in patients in the first half of 2020.
+SYNB1618 has received both Fast Track designation and orphan drug designation for PKU from the U.S. Food and Drug Administration (FDA).
+We initiated a Phase 1/2a clinical trial of an early liquid formulation of SYNB1618 in April 2018 and announced top-line data from healthy volunteers evaluated in this study in September 2018.
+In July 2019, we announced data that demonstrated that SYNB1618 was safe and well-tolerated and achieved proof-of-mechanism of strain activity in both healthy volunteers and patients with PKU.
+We have also evaluated a new lyophilized formulation of SYNB1618 in a bridging study in healthy volunteers.
+The study of this more patient- and commercializationappropriate presentation of SYNB1618 demonstrated improved tolerability over the early liquid formulation.
+The next step for SYNB1618 is to conduct a Phase 2 clinical trial.
+This trial is designed to evaluate safety and tolerability of a solid formulation of SYNB1618 as well as its potential to lower blood Phe levels in PKU patients.
+Synlogic is evaluating clinical program progress as a result of the ongoing COVID-19 pandemic.
+While Synlogic intends to continue to work with sites to complete preparatory work, in light of the COVID-19 pandemic, it does not expect to be able to enroll subjects into its Phase 2 clinical trial of SYNB1618 until it is safe for patients to enter clinical trial sites.
+Synlogic now expects to initiate a Phase 2 clinical trial of SYNB1618 in the second half of 2020.